Martin O'Donnell: Political career

+In March 2024, O'Donnell announced on his Discord server his intention to run as a Republican Party candidate in Nevada's 3rd congressional district in the 2024 House of Representatives elections, challenging incumbent Democrat Susie Lee.
+A supporter of President Donald Trump, O'Donnell focused his campaign on supporting family values, strengthening the middle class, and border security.
+He was defeated in the Republican primary, placing fourth behind Elizabeth Helgelien, Dan Schwartz, and Drew Johnson.

 Personal life

-O'Donnell has been married for more than 30 years to his wife, Marcie, and has two daughters, Alison and Christine.
+O'Donnell and his wife, Marcie, have two daughters.
 His children were part of a singing choir for the Flintstones Chewable Vitamins commercial jingle O'Donnell composed.
 His father did voice work for Myth as the "Surly Dwarf", as well as "The Prophet of Objection" in Halo 2.